14 Popular Stores That Middle Class Shoppers Treat As A Status Symbol

 Maui Jim

 The brand is Hawaiian in more than just its name.
 The company was founded on Maui.
 So, the name can carry an air of the exotic for many Americans.
 After all, Hawaii is a long way from the front steps of most mainland Americans.
+Maui Jim's sunglasses employ proprietary technology that is meant to enhance your viewing experience.
+The scenery is allegedly clearer and the colors more accurate.
+In other words, the world looks better.
+Who could turn down a chance to look at things that way?

 Nordstrom

-Ordinarily, the money of the middle class isn't enough to gain them entry into hyper-exclusive fashion ateliers and bespoke fitting rooms.
+Ordinarily, the money of the middle-class isn't enough to gain them entry into hyper-exclusive fashion ateliers and bespoke fitting rooms.
 But Nordstrom aims to treat everyone who walks through its doors as if they're VIPs.
 A good example is the store's on-call stylists found at the typical Nordstrom store, not the discounted Nordstrom Rack outlets.
 Personal stylists will work with you to find the cut, material, and colors that work best for you.
 So, why wouldn't middle-class people continue to shop where they're treated like the wealthy?

 The North Face

 The North Face's legitimate claim as one of the preferred outfitters for many of the world's most daring adventurers makes it appealing as the appropriate clothier for entrepreneurs, dreamers, and other risk takers trying to navigate dangerous business climates rather than howling, bitterly cold high-altitude storm systems.
-The North Face enhances this call to action through partnerships with pro athletes who can testify to the worthiness of the product and to the grit it takes to achieve a goal.
+The North Face enhances this call to action through partnerships with professional athletes who can testify to the worthiness of the product and to the grit it takes to achieve a goal.
 The North Face is a continuing reminder to the middle class that they don't have to remain middle class.
 They can leave base camp and push themselves forward to an even higher level.

 Sleep Number